kkrugler/flink-training/bootcamp/serialization/README.md

 ## Introduction

-This lab is the hands-on part of the "Apache Flink Bootcamp" training by Ververica.
-Please follow the [Setup Instructions](../../README-Bootcamp.md#set-up-your-development-environment) first and then continue reading here.

-### The Flink Job

 This workflow is exactly the same as the `BootcampWindowingWorkflow`, in that we're calculating three different results (per-minute/per-country item count, per-five-minute item count, and per five-minute longest transactions).